 Millon Dolares" ("Million Dollar Mermaid," 1952) displayed.

-A facade view near the end of "The Replacement Killers"
+A Tower facade view near the end of "The Replacement

-Cartoon Festival.
-In the film we also see a lot of the Mayan
+In "Replacement Killers" we also see a lot of the

-Edward Norton walks up 8th St. at the end of David Fincher's
+Edward Norton walks up 8th St. near the end of David Fincher's

-Olympic Theatre on the left.
-On the right is the old
+bit of the Olympic Theatre on the left.
+On the right is the

 The Tower makes an appearance as a New York City building